cpmpercussion/impsy/README.md

 The python requirements can be installed as follows:

     pip install -r requirements.txt

-The Raspberry Pi requires some care to install matching version of TensorFlow and TensorFlow Probability, so we have provided a special requirements file:

-    pip install -r pi_requirements.txt

 Some people like to keep Python packages separate in virtual environments, if that's you, here's some terminal commands to install: